-The Esoterics will conclude its series of three “choral ecologies” with AETHERIA, a concert of music that draws its inspiration from the ever-changing breath of the earth and the creatures who inhabit our skies.
-During this concert, The Esoterics will also give voice to the winners of its 2014 POLYPHONOS competition, premiering new works by each of the three winning composers, who will be in attendance to meet our audience and talk about their creative process.
+The Esoterics concludes its series of three “choral ecologies” with AETHERIA, a collection of music that draws its inspiration from the ever-changing breath of the earth and the creatures who inhabit our skies.
+For the first time, The Esoterics has chronicled the work of its winning 2014 POLYPHONOS composers.

 Each of three POLYPHONOS composers was required to choose and set a text that resonates with the “airy” theme of this concert.
-For her piece entitled Lyft, Stef Conner, this year’s International prize winner (from Surrey, England) has set three riddles in medieval English from the Anglo-Saxon Exeter Book (Codex Exoniesis).
-For his commission, this year’s National prize winner Greg Simon (Ann Arbor, MI) set poetry by his wife, Jodi-Renee Giron.
+For her piece entitled Lyft, International prize winner Stef Conner (from Surrey, England) has set three riddles in medieval English from the Anglo-Saxon Exeter Book (Codex Exoniesis).
+For his commission, National prize winner Greg Simon (Ann Arbor, MI) set poetry by his wife, Jodi-Renee Giron.
 Simon’s work, Pneuma, contemplates breath as a metaphor for the spirit.
-Dale Trumbore (Los Angeles, CA), winner of this year’s Young Composer prize, set Barbara Crooker’s poem, After the storm passes, which describes a sinuous journey on the wind following the rain.
+Dale Trumbore (Los Angeles, CA), winner of the Young Composer prize, set Barbara Crooker’s poem, After the storm passes, which describes a sinuous journey on the wind following the rain.

-Other works in AETHERIA will include The Beaufort scale,a humoresque by the Finnish composer Aulis Sallinen.
+Other works on AETHERIA include The Beaufort scale,a humoresque by the Finnish composer Aulis Sallinen.
 The text for this work is taken from descriptions in the Beaufort wind force scale, which relates wind speed to observed conditions on land or sea.
-The group will also perform Winging wildly, a triptych of avian poems (by Sara Teasdale, Paul Dunbar, and Siegfried Sassoon) set by the celebrated San Francisco composer Kirke Mechem.
-The Esoterics will also reprise Nine sunset watercolors by Finnish composer Jaakko Mäntyjärvi, an atmospheric commission in which a constellation of vocal quartets surround the audience and sing haiku-like vignettes in sequence.
+Winging wildly, a triptych of avian poems (by Sara Teasdale, Paul Dunbar, and Siegfried Sassoon) set by the celebrated San Francisco composer Kirke Mechem, soars and thrills the listener with sweeping, fast moving harmony.
+The Esoterics have also reprised Nine sunset watercolors by Finnish composer Jaakko Mäntyjärvi, an atmospheric commission in which a constellation of vocal quartets sing haiku-like vignettes in sequence.

-Former POLYPHONOS winner Zachary Wadsworth will be heard again on this concert with his work To the roaring wind, which was composed for HARMONIA composer Dominick DiOrio’s Contemporary Vocal Ensemble at Indiana University.
+Former POLYPHONOS winner Zachary Wadsworth will also be heard with his work To the roaring wind, which was composed for HARMONIA composer Dominick DiOrio’s Contemporary Vocal Ensemble at Indiana University.
 In Wadsworth’s setting, every phoneme of this four-line stanza by Wallace Stevens is stretched beyond recognition, into a “storm” of extended choral sounds.
-Finally, Founding Director Eric Banks’ four-movement work, The Syrian seasons, will be performed in its complete form for the first time.
-Each movement is based on ethereal lines from Nizar Qabbani’s One hundred love letters, and will be sung in both Arabic and English.
+Completing the disc is Founding Director Eric Banks’ four-movement work, The Syrian seasons.
+Each movement is based on ethereal lines from Nizar Qabbani’s One hundred love letters, and is sung in both Arabic and English.